eiriklv/react-masonry-component/README.md

 module.exports = Gallery;
 ```

-#### Custom Props
+##### Custom props

-* You can also include your own custom props - EG: inline-style and event handlers.
+You can also include your own custom props - EG: inline-style and event handlers.

 ```js
 var React = require('react');